vinta/awesome-python/README.md

 - - -

-If you have any question about this opinionated list, you could open an issue on GitHub or contact me [@vinta](https://twitter.com/vinta) on Twitter.
+If you have any question about this opinionated list, do not hesitate to contact me [@vinta](https://twitter.com/vinta) on Twitter or open an issue on GitHub.